MaansriJN/Fardise-project/README.md

 Summarize your project’s aim: building a digital bridge between farmers and consumers.
 The focus should be on eliminating intermediaries, ensuring fair prices, and simplifying the sales process through an accessible platform.

 ##  KEY FEATURES
-*Farmer registration and product listing
+*Farmer registration and product listing.

-*Real-time product availability
+*Real-time product availability.

-*Consumer ordering system
+*Consumer ordering system.

-*Payment gateway integration
+*Payment gateway integration.

-*Location-based matching
+*Location-based matching.

-*Delivery status tracking
+*Delivery status tracking.